 Were they serious about all this?
 Or was it just inflated Zen rhetoric?
 Lips flapping in the mountain wind?

 There is no stepping back from the "mysterious realization," as it is not a thing existing in space.
 What is it, then?
 It's your own treasure.
-Why hire someone else to find it for you, when it's closer to you than your eyes & nostrils?
+Why hire someone else to find it for you, when it's closer to you than your eyeballs & nostrils?
+When you find your roaming horse, you also recover all of its hairs, too -- all at once!

 The Ch'an ancients wanted their students to take what they taught seriously.
 They were anxious not to cheapen it by promising an easy entrance for everybody & their little sister.
 (Your little sister is probably Enlightened already, so don't worry about her!
 She's squatting on the beach patting mud into a sand castle right now.)

 To enter Zen with the suddeness of a knife thrust, you must first sharpen your knife.
 A dull knife doesn't cut.
 Toss some water on the whetting stone!
 Put your elbow & wrist into it.